 HIPAA Compliance Officer Job Description:

 - A HIPAA compliance officer should routinely monitor state and federal HIPAA regulation.
-As new regulatory requirements come up, a compliance officer should work to proactively modify their organization’s HIPAA compliance program to accommodate these changes.
+As new regulatory compliance officer requirements come up, a compliance officer should work to proactively modify their organization’s HIPAA compliance program to accommodate these changes.

 - Once a HIPAA compliance officer has implemented changes to their organization’s compliance program, they should communicate any changes in policies or procedures with other departments within the organization.
 By maintaining a current working knowledge of applicable regulatory guidelines, the compliance officer should act as a resource for compliance concerns raised throughout the organization and coordinate with the appropriate departments to design and analyze the impact of any process changes required by HIPAA regulation.